 Integrated Care gives people one point of service for both their mental health and physical health.
-With an Integrated Care system like GCB, behavioral health care and primary health care are literally in the same location.
+With an Integrated Care system like GCBHS, behavioral health care and primary health care are literally in the same location.
 Primary care practitioners work alongside psychiatrists, performing regular health check-ups and screenings for things like heart disease, diabetes, and high blood pressure.
 Practitioners can help coordinate medication side effects, and also work with patients on wellness and lifestyle education around exercise, smoking, and good nutrition.

 Integrated Care Saves Lives